1. Choose your brand name.

 Start by researching the behaviour and preferences of the demographic you’re targeting, such as where they consume the most content.
 If they primarily use social media, which platforms do they frequent and who do they follow and comments on?
 Based on this, you’ll be able to come up with ideas for the promotions you should run.

-If you’re targeting teens and young millennials, for example, partnering with a relevant social media influencer (whose values align with your brand's) might be more effective than ads.
-But as a whole, it's possible that pay-per-click ads will be a necessity for many start-ups.
+If you’re targeting teens and young millennials, for example, partnering with a relevant social media influencer (whose values align with your brand’s) might be more effective than ads.
+But as a whole, pay-per-click ads may be a necessity for many start-ups.
 Run them on platforms that your target audience uses the most.

 These are some effective strategies that can help start-ups with their brand-building efforts.
 It might seem impossible to build a brand with a limited budget, but as an entrepreneur or small business owner, you’re able to decide how to spend your budget so nothing goes to waste.
 These strategies can really help put your brand-building budget to good use.

-At Blue Associates Sportswear, we help our start ups where required with a detailed marketing and brand building plan and very often manage the whole process from a blank page to finished brand.
+At Blue Associates Sportswear, we help our startups with a detailed marketing and brand building plan and very often manage the whole process from a blank page to a finished brand.

 Get in touch for more information.